lasithaya/darknet_ros/README.md

 roslaunch darknet_ros darkent_ros yolo_v3_tiny.launch
 ```
 ### Duckietown  Object Detector
 I have trained YOLO3 object detect to detects objects from Duckietown.
 Currently it can detect Duckiebots, Ducks and  Traffic signs.
-Publish the   `darknet_ros/darknet_ros/config/yolov3-tiny-duckie.yaml`
+Publish the 'duck.jpg' from the '/image' folder first.
+You can chnage the `treshold` parameter in    `darknet_ros/darknet_ros/config/yolov3-tiny-duckie.yaml` file if you are not detecting some objects.
+But lowering that would result in many false postives.

 ```bash
 roslaunch darknet_ros darkent_ros yolo_v3_tiny_duckie.launch